-Different young drivers need different levels of insurance coverages.
+Different young drivers need different levels of insurance coverage.
 Our guide to how much car insurance do you need steps you through the various available coverages and how to assess the level of coverage you need.
 It is important to note that different states require different levels and types of auto insurance coverage.
 Most lenders and leasing companies do as well, so they can be sure the collateral (your car) that is backing the loan is well protected.

 Picking the Right Deductible

-Having a super-low deductible you have to pay in case of an accident might sound like a great idea, but you need to balance the cost of the policy with the price you have to pay to get a low deductible.
+Having a super-low deductible you have to pay in case of an accident might sound like a great idea, but you need to balance the value of the policy with the price you have to pay to get a low deductible.
 In many cases you’ll want to choose the highest deductible you can reasonably afford to pay, and that your lender and state allow.